The fundamental theorem of finite semidistributive lattices: The infinite case

-\begin{prop} Suppose $L$ is a completely semidistributive lattice.
-If either joins are cover-determined or meets are cover-determined, then $L$ is a well separated $\kappa$-lattice. \end{prop}

-\begin{proof} We consider the case that joins are cover-determined; the case of meets is dual.
+\begin{proof}[Proof of Proposition~\ref{kappa 2afs j/m det}] We consider the case that joins are cover-determined; the case of meets is dual.
 The implications we have already established show that $L$ is a $\kappa$-lattice.
-It remains to establish well-separation.
+It remains to establish well separation.
 By Lemma~\ref{weak-sep}, it is enough to establish weak separation.

-Suppose $i,j\in\JIrr^c(L)$ have $i\not\leq\kappau(j)$.
+Suppose $i,j\in\JIrr^cL$ have $i\not\leq\kappau(j)$.
 Then $i\join\kappau(j)>\kappau(j)$ and $(i\meet\kappau(j)) \join\kappau(j)=\kappau(j)$.
 Since joins are cover-determined in $L$, there exist $u,v\in L$ with $i\meet\kappau(j)\le u \covered v\leq i$ and $u \join\kappau(j)\neq v\join\kappau(j)$.
 By Lemma~\ref{ji lab}, the set $\{ s\in L : s \join u = v \}$ has a minimum element $\ell$, which is completely join-irreducible and has $\ell_*\le u$.
 We have $\ell \leq v \leq i$.